 Standing Committees of the Executive Committee: These committees are advisory and consider issues such as upcoming elections, fundraising, and legislation.
 KCDCC’s capacity to function as an effective, responsive political party is hampered by the fact that most of its 15 standing committees have not been convened in some time, despite the KCDCC rules mandating their existence.
 The Rules Committee, which has most often been convened, is not open to general membership.
 Under current rules, leaders of standing committees are selected by the Chair of the Executive Committee.

-- A County Committee member should be able to initiate the establishment of a Standing Committee at any KCDCC meeting (not just at the organizational meeting), as long as some number of County Committee members have expressed interest.
-This change requires the rules to be amended so general membership elects the chairs of the standing committees, instead of chairs being appointed by the Chair of the Executive Committee.
+- A County Committee member should be able to propose the establishment of a Standing Committee at any KCDCC meeting (not just at the organizational meeting).
+This change should be accompanied by a rules amendment, whereby the County Committee elects the Chairs of the Standing Committees, instead of Chairs being appointed by the Chair of the Executive Committee per current practice.

-Financial Oversight: The Party’s Treasurer is required to post quarterly financial statements on the KCDCC website - this requirement has not always been met.
+Financial Oversight: The Party’s Treasurer is required to post quarterly financial statements on the KCDCC website - this requirement has almost never been met.
 The level of detail in financial statements should sufficiently make clear the nature of the Party’s expenditures.
 In particular, there is a sizable “housekeeping” account that does not classify expenditures by type.

 - The Party’s financial statements should contain a meaningful level of detail so that Party donors, KCDCC members, and Brooklyn Democrats as a whole can form a clear view of Party finances.